mlswg/mls-architecture/draft-ietf-mls-architecture.md

 messages in plaintext has privacy consequences as someone could collect the signatures on the handshake messages and use them for tracking.

-> **RECOMMENDATION:** Prefer using encrypted group operation messages to avoid
+> **RECOMMENDATION:** Prefer using encrypted group operation messages unless a
-> privacy issues related to non-encrypted signatures.
+> Delivery Service explicitly needs plaintext group operations to provide
+> additional features.
+In this case, ensure that transport-layer encryption is
+> always used.

 If handshake messages are encrypted, any access control policies must be applied at the client, so the application must ensure